rajpratyush/Amazon-Sagemaker/README.md

-# Machine Learning Projects made in Amazon Sagemaker
+# Machine Learning Projects in Amazon Sagemaker

 Amazon SageMaker helps data scientists and developers to prepare, build, train, and deploy high-quality machine learning (ML) models quickly by bringing together a broad set of capabilities purpose-built for ML.
 Sagemaker provides a number of machine learning algorithms ready to be used for solving a number of tasks.
 Here I have used a Sagemaker P type instance in this project.